 How we engage with our customers

-We aim to develop long-term relationships with our customers by aligning our sustainability agendas.
-We do this through our cross-functional engagement model, spearheaded by our key account management (KAM) program.
-KAM is designed to increase points of contact across the customer’s organization, establishing lasting partnerships of value.
-We track our success in this program by the extent to which our products are attractive to our customers; these engagements have also enabled us to develop timely new products to meet customer needs.
+We aim to develop long-term relationships with our customers so that their business, and ours, can succeed.
+Our cross-functional engagement model is spearheaded by our Key Account Management (KAM) program.
+KAM is designed to increase points of contact across the customer’s organization to establish valuable and lasting partnerships.
+We track our success by measuring customer loyalty and the extent to which our products are attractive to our customers.
+These engagements also enable us to continue developing timely new products to meet customer needs.

 Sharing sustainability strategies

-In FY2017, we engaged with several of our customers and their sustainability teams to discuss our carbon black Life Cycle Assessment (LCA) approach.
-They validated our methodology and appreciated our data supporting their own product LCAs.
+Life Cycle Assessment is a growing concern among our stakeholders as they work to assess and improve the sustainability of their own products.
+We engaged with customers and their sustainability teams to share our carbon black Life Cycle Assessment (LCA) approach.
+They validated our methodology and appreciated being able to use our data to support their own product LCAs.
 When designing new products, we meet with partners to better understand their expectations and consider the sustainability attributes of our carbon black within their products.

 1 The NPS® model, developed by and registered to Fred Reicheld, Bain & Company and Satmetrix, measures customer loyalty by asking for direct feedback.